-Marinated meat or vegetables slowly cooked with the right proportions of authentic traditional spices and adding to it, the partly cooked rice stacked in layers, makes it richly aromatic.
+Marinated meat or vegetables is slowly cooked with the right proportions of authentic traditional spices and added to it, the partly cooked rice stacked in layers, makes it richly aromatic.

-And, the top-most layer is decked up with fried onions, finely chopped coriander leaves with a drizzle of saffron milk enclosed with a banana leaf in a pot which is later sealed with dough to entrap the rich flavor of authentic spices and precisely we call it as, ‘Dum -Biryani’ – one of the proud culinary heritage of India!!
+And, the top layer is decked up with fried onions, finely chopped coriander leaves with a drizzle of saffron milk enclosed with a banana leaf in a pot which is later sealed with dough to entrap the rich flavor of authentic spices and, precisely, we call it, ‘Dum -Biryani’ – one of the proud culinary heritage of India!!

 The aromatic blend of traditional spices ground into masala powder enhances the taste of biryanis.
 They are full of flavors and potent enough to spice up any dishes.
 Besides the homemade ginger garlic paste, this homemade biryani masala powder has become a staple for any pulaos that I do 🙂

 If you’re wondering how to make biryani masala powder at home, here’s an easy recipe for it…